 WinPower is committed to supporting the growth of new, local renewable energy in our region.
 The State of Massachusetts has progressive policies that require everyone to use more renewable energy over time, however, the pace of change needs to be faster to mitigate the effects of climate change.
-WinPower is leveraging the buying power of our community to bring more clean electricity to our residents and businesses.
+WinPower is leveraging the buying power of our community to bring more renewable electricity to our residents and businesses.

-A Green Option for Everyone
+A Renewable Option for Everyone

 Winchester’s standard option, WinPower Standard, has 10% extra renewable energy included, above and beyond the State requirements.